stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, M *(A holy symbol.)*<br>
 **Duration:** Instantaneous

 You utter a divine word, and burning radiance erupts from you.
 Make a spell attack roll vs the Dexterity defence of each creature of your choice that you can see within range.
-On a hit, the creature takes 1d6 radiant damage.
+On a hit, the creature takes 1d6 + your spellcasting ability modifier radiant damage.

-The spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).